-And as you would have guessed, number type headlines are the most preferred headlines, a full 15% more than second placed “reader addressing”.
+And as you would have guessed, number-type headlines are the most preferred headlines, a full 15% more than second-placed “reader addressing”.

 The reason why people love headlines with numbers is simple, it’s easy to read and understand.
 It allows them to quickly skim over important information and focus more on the content that matters to them.

 Here’s another blogging tip: You still need to provide valuable content, no matter how few or how many items your list has.
 Try to devote about a hundred words to each item on the list.
-For reference, that’s exactly what we’ve done here – this length is long enough to provide detail but short enough to be quickly devoured.
+For reference, that’s exactly what we’ve done here – this length is long enough to provide details but short enough to be quickly devoured.

 The best blog titles are short – around nine words and sixty characters at most.
 Readers may not even read the full title of your page if they think it’s too long, especially when they’re casually browsing around.
 There’s really nothing else to say about length – it is what it is, and you’ll keep it in mind if you’re serious about writing blogs.

 The best blog titles should never be ambiguous.
 In one glance, a potential reader should be able to understand exactly what type of content the post contains.
 Consider the following titles:

 It’s not hard to tell which of these is a better title.
 More importantly, clarity helps you sift out readers who are simply going to bounce away from your blog a few seconds after arrival.

 Clear, straightforward titles actively contribute to a higher conversion rate, allowing you to spend more of your previous advertising efforts on people who are actually likely to buy.